 Even though Dane Court may not have been your preferred choice on your application form, if you have been turned down but still want a place at the school, you need to write a letter of appeal to Dane Court, stating the reasons, name of primary school and the test scores.
 If there is space available and your child would be next on the waiting list, an automatic offer can be made without a hearing in front of a panel.
 However, if the school is oversubscribed, you will be given a hearing with an independent appeal panel who will make the decision to admit, if appropriate.
 Please let the other school know as soon as you have secured a place at Dane Court so the school you have declined can offer the place to someone on their waiting list.

-What happens if my son/daughter does not pass the Kent Test?
+What happens if my child does not pass the Kent Test?

-If your son/daughter does not gain the required scores to gain admission to Dane Court but you believe your son/daughter is best suited to a grammar school education, please put Dane Court on the Common Application Form.
-This will mean that you can appeal for a place at the school in March after you have been informed of the high school that has been awarded to your son/daughter.
-You need to do this before 27 March at the latest, otherwise you will miss having your appeal heard alongside other Year 6 appeals.
-The appeals panel does not make any decision about offering places until all appeals that were submitted by 26 March have been heard for Year 6 into Year 7.
+If your child does not obtain the required scores to gain admission to Dane Court but you believe they are best suited to a grammar school education, please put Dane Court on the Common Application Form.
+This will mean that you can appeal for a place at the school in March after you have been informed of the high school that has been awarded to them.
+You need to do this before 28 March at the latest, otherwise you will miss having your appeal heard alongside other Year 6 appeals.
+The appeals panel does not make any decision about offering places until all appeals that were submitted by 28 March have been heard for Year 6 into Year 7.
 Each appeal hearing usually takes 20-30 minutes.
 The high number of appeals usually means that this can take around two weeks.
 These usually take place in late May or early June.

-How can my son/daughter take the Kent Test if the official testing dates have been missed?
+How can my child take the Kent Test if the official testing dates have been missed?

-If your son/daughter has not taken the Kent Test, please contact county admissions for advice.
+If your son/daughter has not taken the Kent Test, please contact Kent County Admissions for advice.

 New to Kent?

-If you are moving into Kent, you need to contact the education authority about making an application to a secondary school.
+If you are moving into Kent, you need to contact Kent County Council about making an application to a secondary school.

-Until January, Year 7 students who wish to come to Dane Court Grammar School must take the Kent Test.
-This consists of a day’s worth of tests, and results are available within two weeks.
+Until January, Year 7 students who wish to come to Dane Court Grammar School must have taken the Kent Test.
 As from January in Year 7, students can take the school’s own admissions test according to the procedure set out below.
-Currently, the school does not have any places in Year 7, which is heavily oversubscribed.
+Currently, the school does not have any places in Year 7.

 Admissions for Year 8 to Year 10

-Dane Court Grammar School is currently oversubscribed for all year groups.
-It holds a waiting list for all year groups.
+Dane Court Grammar School is oversubscribed with a waiting list in most year groups and holds a waiting list.
 The waiting list ranks potential students according to its admissions criteria.
 This puts looked-after children first; secondly, students with a specific disability and for whom Dane Court is the most appropriate school; third, siblings; and fourth, students nearest to the school as the crow flies.
-It is not based on length of time spent on the waiting list.
+It is not based on the length of time spent on the waiting list.
 Students are required to take two languages at KS3.
 Please take this into consideration if your son/daughter has only taken one language at his/her current school.
 We typically receive large numbers of requests from parents who have children who are unhappy at their current school.
 We would strongly advise working with the current school to resolve the problem because a change of school can seriously disrupt a child’s education.
-You must contact the Kent Local Authority (03000-412121) for an In-Year Admissions Form in order to apply for Dane Court or any other secondary school.

 The Selection Test